 MUSIC and LYRICS by

 Music and Lyrics

-Haddon is an award winning composer and lyricist who is currently calling Switzerland home.
+Haddon is an award winning composer and lyricist.
 Off-Broadway: The Snow Queen: A New Musical (Music and co-Lyrics, “A Fairy Tale That Rocks!” -The New York Times ) Ring Twice for Miranda, The Atheist, Haymarket, and The Blowin’ of Baile Gall.
 Regional: As You Like It, The Death of A Novel and Game On at San Jose Rep. Proof at George Street Playhouse.
 The Red Room: An Underworld Cabaret (2015 Reiser Lab Winner,) One Flew Over the Cuckoo’s Nest, and Managing Maxine at Alliance.
 Resurgens and Blackberry Winter at Out of Hand.
 The Thrush and the Woodpecker and The Pillowman at Actor’s Express.
 Winner: Best Original Music Award from San Francisco Bay Area Theatre Critics Circle (for “Game On.”)
 Two time Independent Reviewers of New England (IRNE) Award Winner for best Original Music/Sound Design.
 Learn more at www.haddonkime.com